gc-cloud/E71Project/README.md

    * Teacher - Beatriz Hernandez

 * Your team has constructed a detailed user persona for your real stakeholder.
 The user persona details are clearly documented in your git repo's README.
 1.0 pts

-  (SAM TO ADD A PICTURE HERE)
+  (TO DO ADD A PICTURE HERE)
   Betty

   She has working as a teacher for 30 years at Mexico's Telephony